baichen-du/baichen-du.github.io/index.md

 <br>
 **Automatic interval labelling and segment tracking for TextGrids**
 <div style="text-align: justify">
-For languages that do not have a properly trained MFA model, sometimes we may want to manually segment recordings into utterances, words, and sound segments.
-This Praat script will handle these jobs all at once, with proper settings for parameters.
+For languages that do not have a properly trained MFA model, sometimes we may want to manually segment recordings into utterances, words, and periodic/non-periodic segments.
+This Praat script will handle these jobs with proper settings for parameters.
 Though just like MFA, manual adjustments are highly recommended for percision.
 </div>
 <br>
 **Visually-impaired-reader-friendly plotting in Python and R**